-Listing and ranking are some other grammatical aspects in American Sign Language (ASL).
-It is used when referring to three (sometimes two) or more referents, usually up to five where your passive hand has only five.
+Listing and ranking are grammatical parts in American Sign Language (ASL).
+It is used when referring to three (or sometimes two) or more referents, usually up to five where your passive or non-dominant hand has only five.

 GLOSS: my mother "have" three degrees ix-1 ba ix-2 bfa ix-3 mfa, maybe future ix-she study ix-4 phd.

 Equivalent to English: My mother has three degrees: BA, BFA, and MFA.
 Who knows she might study for PhD in the future.

 Usually, the signer holds three fingers throughout for the first three items instead of adding one after one.
 The method above is a variation, though infrequently.
 It's used in some contexts.

 Listing is usually in order from the oldest to the youngest (e.g. siblings, children, etc.), from the first position to the last (e.g. sports), the importance of topics, and so on.

 When talking about two things (e.g. topics), use "2" handshape (not index finger and thumb).

 When referring to one of three things, use "3" handshape.
 As for four, use "4" handshape.
 And, "5" handshape.

 How does one sign if a person is the sixth sibling in his/her family?
 Or, one is ranked 8th in a contest?
 Use the regular number of the dominant hand below the passive hand.

 This content is available exclusively to subscribers.
 Please log in or sign up in the menu.